top of page

 Patrick Grover

-Ontological philosophy concerns the nature of being, existence, and reality At its core, ontology asks foundational questions such as: What does it mean to be?
+Ontological philosophy concerns the nature of being, existence, and reality.
+At its core, ontology asks foundational questions such as: What does it mean to be?
 What is the fundamental nature of reality?
 What kinds of things truly exist?
 What constitutes something as “real”?
 What is the relationship between essence and existence?
 How does one’s existential state of being shape perception, paradigm, and subsequent action?
-The word derives from the Greek: Ontos — being & Logos — study Ontology literally means “the study of being.”
-Ontology Within Philosophy is a central branch of metaphysics.
-It explores: The categories of existence: objects, properties, events, relationships, consciousness The distinction and interaction between objectivity and subjectivity The entanglement between appearance, perception, and reality.
-Whether abstract entities — such as numbers, time, identity, or the self — truly exist, and if so, in what way It examines not just what is perceived, but what is, independent of — or inseparable from — perception.
+The word ontology derives from the Greek: Ontos- being & Logos- to study Ontology literally means “the study of being.”
+Ontology within philosophy is a central branch of metaphysics.
+It explores the categories of existence: objects, properties, events, relationships, consciousness and the distinction or interaction between objectivity & subjectivity.
+It also explores the entanglement between appearance, perception, and reality.
+Whether abstract entities, like "numbers, time, identity, or self" this metaphysics branch examines not just what is perceived, but what is, independent from, or inseparable to perception itself.
 Ontology can appear nihilistic because it questions assumed foundations.
 But in practice, it is the opposite of nihilism.
-Cosmological and Personalistic ontology are in constant motion — regardless of awareness.
-Just as mathematical geometry operates whether or not it is understood, the structures of being and reality unfold continuously.
+Cosmological and Personalistic ontology are in constant motion regardless of awareness.
+Just as mathematical geometry operates whether or not it is understood by the observer, the structures of "being" and "reality" unfold continuously.
 Awareness does not create ontology; it reveals one’s participation in it.
-Your “existential state of being” — the way you are oriented toward existence — influences paradigm, interpretation, and action.
+Your “existential state of being”, the way you are oriented toward existence, influences paradigm, interpretation, and action.
 In that sense, ontology is not abstract speculation.
 It is the ground from which experience, meaning, and movement arise.
-Ontology ultimately gestures toward a non-contingent ground of being — a necessary reality that underlies and sustains all contingent existence.
-In this sense, ontology converges with theology, not as dogma, but as metaphysical inquiry into the ground of existence itself.
+Ontology ultimately gestures toward a non-contingent ground of being- a necessary reality that underlies and sustains all contingent existence.
+In this sense, ontology converges with theology, not as dogma, but as metaphysical inquiry into the grounds of existence itself.
 In classical philosophy (Aristotle, Aquinas), ontology ultimately leads to the question: Is there a necessary ground of all contingent being?
 That necessary ground is often identified with God — not as a being among beings, but as Being itself (ipsum esse subsistens).
 Not all ontological systems conclude in theology.
 Aristotle / Aquinas → Necessary Being (theological grounding) Heidegger → Being itself beyond theological framing Sartre → Being without necessary metaphysical grounding Spinoza → Substance (God/Nature as one) If reality itself has a non-contingent ground, then: Being is not accidental.
 Existence is not arbitrary.
 Participation and ownership in reality carries weight.